-As an example, a public charity, not normally involved in influencing legislation, wishes to sign on to a letter that endorses specific legislation (e.g., a bill that eliminates cash bail).
+As an example, a public charity, not normally involved in influencing legislation, wishes to sign on to a letter that endorses specific legislation (e.g., supporting SNAP protections in the Farm Bill reauthorization).
 This activity would be considered lobbying, but because the time spent by the organization to sign on to the letter would not be a substantial part of its overall activities, it is permissible to engage in this type of policy advocacy.